-SCP is a secure copy program in Linux copies files/directories between hosts on the network.
+SCP is a secure copy program in Linux copies files and directories between hosts on the network.
 It uses SSH to transfer the data.
-Same as SSH, Scp uses the port 22 by default.
+Same as SSH, scp uses the port 22 by default.
 It provides the same security and uses the same authentication as required by SSH.

 SSH is the secure shell program, which can be used for remote system access and it is called secure because SSH sends encrypted data over the network.
 A system can be accessed using SSH as if it were present on the local machine.

 This article provides scp examples for transferring files and directories using this protocol.